A theory for combinations of risk measures: Introduction

-In this paper we study risk measures of the form $\rho=f(\rho_{\mathcal{I}})$, where $\rho_{\mathcal{I}}=\{\rho^i,\:i\in\mathcal{I}\}$ is a set of alternative risk measures and $f$ is some combination function.
+Under this background, in this paper we study risk measures of the form $\rho=f(\rho_{\mathcal{I}})$, where $\rho_{\mathcal{I}}=\{\rho^i,\:i\in\mathcal{I}\}$ is a set of alternative risk measures and $f$ is some combination function.
 We propose a framework whereby no assumption is made on the index set $\mathcal{I}$, apart from non-emptiness.
-Typically, this kind of procedure uses a finite set of candidates, leading the domain of $f$ to be some Euclidean space.
-In our case, the domain of $f$ is taken by a subset of the random variables over a measurable space created on $\mathcal{I}$.
-From that, our main goal is to develop dual representations for such composed risk measures from the properties of both $\rho_{\mathcal{I}}$ and $f$ in a general sense.
+Typically, this procedure uses a finite set of candidates, leading the domain of $f$ to be some Euclidean space.
+In our case, the domain of $f$ is taken by a subset of the random variables over a suitable measurable space created on $\mathcal{I}$.
+From that, our main goal is to establish general results on properties, develop dual representations, and study acceptance sets for such composed risk measures based on the properties of both $\rho_{\mathcal{I}}$ and $f$ in a general sense.
 For this purpose, we expose results for some featured special cases, which are also of particular interest, such as a worst case and mixtures of risk measures.

-There are studies regarding particular cases for $f$, $\mathcal{I}$ and $\rho_{\mathcal{I}}$, such as the worst case in \cite{Follmer2002}, the sum of monetary and deviation measures in \cite{Righi2018a}, finite convex combinations in \cite{Ang2018}, scenario-based aggregation in \cite{Wang2018}, model risk-based weighting over a non-additive measure in \cite{Jokhadze2018} and more.
-Nonetheless, our main contribution is the generality of our framework and results because the mentioned papers of the literature are special cases in our approach.
-Moreover, we do not impose a restriction on the set of alternative risk measures, allowing for a more general structure.
+There are studies regarding particular cases for $f$, $\mathcal{I}$ and $\rho_{\mathcal{I}}$, such as the worst case in \cite{Follmer2002}, the sum of monetary and deviation measures in \cite{Righi2018a}, finite convex combinations in \cite{Ang2018}, scenario-based aggregation in \cite{Wang2018}, model risk-based weighting over a non-additive measure in \cite{Jokhadze2018}.
+Our main contribution is that we do not restrict the set of alternative risk measures and the generality of combination functions we consider.
+Furthermore, none of such papers considers all the features we take into account.
+It is worthy of mentioning that the well-known concept of inf-convolution of risk measures as in \cite{Barrieu2005} or \cite{Jouini2008} is not suitable for the approach in this paper since even in the most simple case of two risk measures, and we cannot write it as a direct combination as $f(\rho_1(X),\rho_2(X)) = \inf_Y \{\rho_1(X-Y)+\rho_2(X)\}$ since it is not only a function of $X$.
+More precisely, the inf-convolution depends of every allocation $X_1 + X_2 = X$.
+The work of \cite{Righi2020b} is focused on inf-convolution and optimal risk sharing for arbitrary sets of risk measures.